 7. Geckos have vertical beaded pupils

-Each of the "beads" works together to help the animal perceive distance as well as allowing it to hunt in many different environments.
+Each of the "beads" works together to help the animal perceive distance, as well as allowing it to hunt in many different environments.

-They tend to be found in animals who are either nocturnal or active both day and night, and who also do not stand too far off the ground.
+This pupil shape tends to be found in animals who are either nocturnal or active both day and night, and who also do not stand too far off the ground.

 8. Insect eyes don't actually have pupils!